-James is a musical and musically-literate 26-year old tenor with a Theater Degree and college voice lessons.
-He is currently on the roster of the Annapolis Shakespeare Company and interested in singing opera and legit musical theater.
+Nick is a musical and musically-literate 26-year old tenor with a Theater Degree and college voice lessons.
+He was on the roster of, and acted professionally with, an East Coast Shakespeare Company and is interested in singing opera and legit musical theater.
 He arrived full of enthusiasm…and with a voice transitioning from baritone to tenor.

-About 15 years ago, through personal circumstance, I realized that the ‘Psoas Muscles’ are a crazy important part of the body’s Core Muscles and Respiratory System.
+About 15 years ago, through personal circumstance, I realized that the ‘Psoas Muscles’ are an important part of both the body’s Core Muscles and Respiratory System.
 Somatic Educators are talking about them now, but they remain rarely discussed in the voice teaching community.
 They are primary muscles in stabilizing the trunk of the body and in movement.

 Here are some good sources for learning about the Psoas Muscles and how to release and strengthen them for free and flexible alignment.

 Always start with a psoas release–which is easy.
 Lie on your back with your feet on the floor, knees bent.
 Just relax and breathe for a minute, and you will feel the small of your back release to the floor.
 This is a basic release, and it depends on the person how long it will take.

 We spend a great deal of time working through the tenor first passaggio.
 (D# through F# or so) He is developing a new way to move through this transition point, which involves registration isolation, registration blending, and vowel work on traditional vocalise.
 The three teachers that I learned the most from for working through the tenor passaggio are James McDonald, Richard Miller, Elizabeth Daniels, Jeanie Lovetri and confirmed by the writings of David Jones.

 Functional training helps a great deal with breathing and breath management, without mentioning breathing.
 However, with this student I do work an organic “back breath,” and awareness that the muscles of the epigastrium can not get big and hard on inhalation, or the “appoggio” can not engage in singing.